 TOYOTA Racing is a multi-national team bringing together determination, innovation and ability from throughout the world with the goal of creating motorsport history with the hybrid powered TS030 HYBRID car.

-With an exciting, experienced driver line-up which includes a two-time Le Mans winner in Alex Wurz, an emerging endurance star in Nicolas Lapierre and a recent Formula 1 points-scorer in Kazuki Nakajima, Toyota is ready for the challenge ahead.
+With an exciting, experienced driver line-up which includes a two-time Le Mans winner in Alex Wurz, an emerging endurance star in Nicolas Lapierre and a recent Formula 1 points-scorer in Kazuki Nakajima, TOYOTA Racing is fighting at the cutting-edge of endurance racing.

 Based at TOYOTA Motorsport GmbH (TMG) in Cologne, Germany, the team has extensive experience of various forms of motorsport, including World Rally, Le Mans and Formula 1.